xLightsSequencer/xLights/README.txt

+xLights is a program that allows you to play the sequence files from Vixen and LOR.
+It has the ability to drive USB DMX controllers, E1.31 ethernet controllers. xLights has a extensive scheduler.

 Nutcracker is a program that generates animated effects on massive RGB devices. megatrees, matrices, arches.
 Nutcracker is a pre generator before you get into your sequencer.
 You define the target model.
 You specify whether you have a Megatree, Arch, eave, Star, Matrix.
 After modeling your target, Nutcracker allows you to next pick effects from the effect class